• Sampled SMART Labs

 Biobanking and Sample Storage

-Preserving and cataloging the biosamples intended for long-term storage is a primary function of a biobanking facility.
+Preserving and cataloging the biosamples intended for long-term sample storage is a primary function of a biobanking facility.
 Researchers rely on biorepositories for viable samples; therefore, quality control standards are critical from the point of collection through to the time for analytic processes.
 [1]

 Maintaining BioSample Integrity